Fortress of Solitude

 Remaking and rebooting movies has become so prevalent in Hollywood that some critics have come up with the term “requel” to describe sequels that also act as reboots for a franchise.
 This is a trend that’s become increasingly common these days, providing the best of both old and new for many film franchises.

-2022 Began strong with a requel that came out of nowhere: a new take on the Scream series.
+2022 began strong with a requel that came out of nowhere: a new take on the Scream series.
 Even though the new Scream effectively acts as the entry point for a new saga, it remains a direct sequel to Scream 4, which makes it the perfect example of what a requel is.

-Some other notable requels of 2022 include the new Texas Chainsaw Massacre and, to some extent, Chip ‘n’ Dale: Rescue Rangers.
+Some other notable requels of 2022 include Texas Chainsaw Massacre and, to some extent, Chip ‘n’ Dale: Rescue Rangers.
 That last one might also be an interesting case for Disney, as it radically changed the tone and themes of the original Chip ‘n’ Dale films.

 As the trend of reboots, remakes, sequels, and requels moves onward, we can’t help but notice that originality has become something of a cardinal sin for modern Hollywood.
 It’s a shame that what used to be the norm in the biz has become a dime a dozen these days.
 That said, the scarcity of new and original films only makes finding them all the more exciting for us movie fans.
 It might just be that creativity and uniqueness are about to make a triumphant return to cinemas in the coming years.